BARK-STEEL/Blackjack/Readme.md

   }
 };
 ```
 * `getHand()` returns a hand to the player or dealer.
 The returned hand is an object with an array of cards that initially contains two randomly drawn card objects.
-The object also contains a hand total, which is calculated in a separate function.
+The object also contains a hand total, which is thereafter calculated in a separate function.

 ```
 BlackjackGame.prototype.getHand = function getHand (playerorDealer) {